DESTROYED BY FIRE IN JANUARY 2015

 The restaurant proudly has staff that have been serving up quality food and service for years..

-The Old Homestead is a sixty year tradition in Sullivan County.
+The Old Homestead was a sixty two year tradition in Sullivan County.